You’ll automatically participate in the Cash Accumulation Plan if you:

 First, let’s define some terms.
 Then we’ll show you how these factors work together to determine your benefit under the Cash Accumulation Formula.
 You’ll find more key terms explained in the Hess Cash Accumulation Plan Guide.

-- Interest Credits—These are determined by multiplying your opening account balance by an interest rate.
+- Interest Credits — These are determined by multiplying your opening account balance by an interest rate.
 The interest rate is based on the 30-year Treasury bond rate set the prior November and cannot be lower than 1 percent.
-For example, the annual rate for 2019 was 3.36 percent.
+For example, the annual rate for 2023 is 4 percent.
 Interest credits are deposited into your Cash Accumulation Plan account shortly after the last day worked each month.

 |30 – 39||6%|